-In connection with our initial public offering, we adopted the Sterling Bancorp, Inc. Omnibus Equity Incentive Plan (the "Omnibus Plan").
+We adopted the Sterling Bancorp, Inc. Omnibus Equity Incentive Plan (the "Omnibus Plan") in 2017.
 The Omnibus Plan provides for grants of stock options, restricted stock and performance awards.
 Our eligible directors, officers and consultants are eligible for grants under the Omnibus Plan.
 The purpose of the Omnibus Plan is to promote the Company's and our shareholder's interests by providing these individuals with additional incentives to remain with the Company and its subsidiaries, to increase their efforts to make the Company more successful, to reward such persons by providing an opportunity to acquire shares of common stock on favorable terms, and to attract and retain the best available personnel to participate in the ongoing business operations of the Company.
-4,237,100 shares of our common stock were authorized for issuance under the Omnibus Plan, subject to adjustment in the event of any stock split, reverse stock split, stock dividend, recapitalization, combination of shares, exchange of shares or other change affecting the outstanding common stock as a class without the Company's receipt of consideration, of which 4,104,820 remains available for issuance and use as of March 23, 2018.
+4,237,100 shares of our common stock were authorized for issuance under the Omnibus Plan, subject to adjustment in the event of any stock split, reverse stock split, stock dividend, recapitalization, combination of shares, exchange of shares or other change affecting the outstanding common stock as a class without the Company's receipt of consideration, of which 3,939,467 shares remains available for issuance and use as of March 25, 2019.
 Our Compensation Committee administers the Omnibus Plan.
-The Board of Directors also has the authority to administer the Omnibus Plan and to take all actions that our Compensation Committee is otherwise authorized to take under the Omnibus Plan in a written agreement with the grantee.
+The Board of Directors also has the authority to administer the Omnibus Plan and to take all actions that our Compensation Committee is otherwise authorized to take under the Omnibus Plan.
+The terms and conditions of each award made under the Omnibus Plan, including vesting requirements, are set forth consistent with the Omnibus Plan in a written agreement with the grantee.
 In connection with a change in control, as defined in the Omnibus Plan, the Compensation Committee may accelerate vesting of certain awards made under the Omnibus Plan.